Accelerated Real-time Cine and Flow under In-magnet Staged Exercise: Discussion

 To ensure adequate spatial and temporal resolutions, we employed high acceleration rates.
 This was facilitated by variable density Cartesian sampling and parameter-free CS-based inline reconstruction.
-To further enhance image quality, we applied our recently developed coil reweighting technique that effectively minimizes motion artifacts caused by the physical movement of the MRI receive coils.
-Additionally, we leveraged our newly proposed technique to extract cardiac and respiratory signals directly from the imaging data, eliminating the need for ECG or bellows.
+To further enhance image quality, we proposed and applied a coil reweighting technique that effectively minimizes motion artifacts caused by the physical movement of the MRI receive coils.
+Additionally, we leveraged our newly proposed technique to extract respiratory signal directly from the imaging data.
 This technique allows for consistent selection of end-expiratory heartbeats, thereby minimizing the impact of through-plane motion and improving the repeatability of imaging parameters.
 In summary, we are able to address the aforementioned limitations for in-magnet ExCMR by (i) achieving high acceleration rates of $8-9$ in RT cine and $16-19$ in RT flow, leading to the spatial resolution of $1.7-2.4$ mm for cine and $2-2.5$ mm for flow, (ii) reducing scan time such that a full short-axis stack can be acquired in less than two minutes, (iii) providing whole heart coverage, (iv) developing data processing that is independent of ECG, (v) providing biventricular quantification, (vi) yielding hemodynamic assessment, (vii) developing inline image reconstruction, (viii) establishing scan-rescan repeatability, (ix) suppressing motion artifacts by coil reweighting, (x) enabling images across multiple exercise intensities, and (xi) mitigating sensitivity to through-plane motion by using end-expiratory beats for quantification.

-With the ability to quantify volumes and function at each stage, we showed that the physiologic changes in cardiac function and hemodynamic parameters from rest through various stages of exercise in healthy individuals are predominately through decreasing in ESV and increasing in HR.
-The values of ESV, both for LV and RV, consistently decreased with increased contractility under stress.
-The values of EDV remain relatively stable across different exercise intensities.
-As a result, both SV and EF gradually increase with exercise.
-The increase in CO is driven largely by the increase in HR.
-This biventricular increase is observed in both cine and flow images.

-For scan-rescan repeatability, we showed that selecting an EE beat, compared to an AP beat, results in a modest but consistent improvement in repeatability.
-With the sole exception of MPA CO, NMAE from all parameters from the EE beat is less than 10\% (\figref{ccc}).
-In contrast, the NMAE exceeds the 10\% threshold four times for AP.
-A similar trend is observed in CCC.
-Relatively poor CCC and NMAE values for MPA CO can be attributed to HR variations between the two repeats and the small sample size.